clintjb/clintjb-github.io/mini/index.md

 ---
 layout: tag-index
-title: Mini
+title: Digitization
-excerpt: "A list of posts realted to my mini restoration"
+excerpt: "A list of posts realted to digitization and other data related topics"
-tag: "mini"
+tag: "digital"
 image:
-  feature: header-mini.jpg
+  feature: header-digital.jpg
 ---